Aisha-Dhakre70/credit-risk-prediction-explainable-ai/README.md

 ---

+## Why This Project Matters

+This project demonstrates how machine learning can support financial decision-making by balancing risk detection with interpretability.
+It reflects real-world challenges such as imbalanced data, trade-offs between accuracy and recall, and the need for transparent AI systems.

+---
 ## Conclusion

 This project demonstrates a practical approach to credit risk modeling by combining machine learning with explainability and business logic.
 It highlights the importance of balancing model performance with interpretability and real-world applicability.